drewheathens/Password-Locker/readme.md

 # PASSWORD-LOCKER

 ## DESCRIPTION
-App that generates passwords for users and save custom created passwords.
-Enable users copy on clipboard.
+App that allows user to create an account(s) and save it.The app allows user to create custom passwords if preferred or generate the password for the user and save.It can display the accounts saved if there's  any.

 ### BDD
 | BEHAVIOUR | INPUT | OUTPUT |